 Right down the street, lived William Bartram, of all people.
-Bartram operated his own nursery called Bartram Botanical Gardens and he became a mentor for Wilson.
-Bartrum was the best kind of mentor; encouraging and honoring of Wilson's unique talents and interests.
-In fact, it was actually William Bartram who helped Wilson learn to draw birds.
+Bartram operated his nursery called Bartram Botanical Gardens, and he became a mentor for Wilson.
+Bartrum was the best kind of mentor, encouraging and honoring Wilson's unique talents and interests.
+It was William Bartram who helped Wilson learn to draw birds.

 #OTD Today is the anniversary of the death of Eliza Sullivant.

-She had been taught by her husband about botany and other subjects.
+Her husband had taught her about botany and other subjects.
 When she died in 1850, her husband William Starling Sullivant praised her drawings of mosses.

 Eliza was his second wife.
 His first wife died following the birth of their child.

 Sullivant fell in love with Eliza about the same time he fell in love with botany.